 Wondering what to toss in your bag for your impending trip the wild Golden Mountains?
 The packing process can be a complex mind-bender as we’re on the go every day, so here are some suggestions...

 your Running Pack

 This is the gear you’ll carry with you or wear each and every day while we’re on the trail.
 We find that a 12L carrying capacity is the optimal volume for traversing from hut to hut.
 Our guides run with the Salomon ADV Skin 12L vests (and love them).
-Please test fitting all of this stuff into your running pack and make sure it fits before you come to Golden.
+Please test fit all of this stuff into your running pack and make sure it fits before your trip to Golden.

 12L (minimum) capacity running pack or vest*

 1.5 L (minimum) water bladder, flasks or bottles*

 Foil emergency blanket* (these, conveniently, come with many Salomon running vests)